 Once the page is published, your users will be able to log in and create Visualizer charts on the frontend.
 Here’s a gif of how the Visualizer library and create chart form will look on the frontend.

-As you see, it’s really simple to allow your users to view and use the Visualizer library on the frontend.
+As you see, it’s really simple to allow your users to create Visualizer charts and use the library on the frontend.
 You don’t need to program anything, just click on one button and configure some fields to create a cool and useful frontend page.

 1- Is WP Frontend Admin for the Visualizer plugin only?